junegunn/vim-after-object/README.md

 apple = 'juice'
 ```

-When the line contains multiple occurrences of the characters, you can forward
+When the line contains multiple occurrences of the character, you can move the
-the visual selection by repeating `a=`, or move backward with `aa=`.
+visual selection forward by repeating `a=`, or backward with `aa=`.
 Both
 mappings can be preceded by a count.
 Refer to the test cases for the details.